padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 ./test_group -list
 ```

-Looking at Split B server logs, we see they are waiting for other menbers to recover.
+Looking at the Split B server logs, we see they are waiting for other menbers to recover.

 ```bash
 show_log -num 3